Pablo-Merino/OpenS3/README.md

 	---
 	dir: ./storage
+    address: 0.0.0.0
 	port: 8000
 	token: TestKey
+    server: thin

-As you can see, `dir` sets the data directory, `port` sets the port where the server should listen and `token` sets the string which, after being SHA512'ed, will be the token.
+`dir` sets the data directory, `port` sets the port where the server should listen and `token` sets the string which, after being SHA512'ed, will be the token. `address` defines the interface to bind to, along with `server` specifying which rack compatible server to start with, by default Thin will be used.

 You can also configure this via command line